 Our week-long residential retreats create a unique space for teens to be submerged in an environment that fosters learning more about self, others and the skill of mindfulness and meditation.

-On retreat teens participate in a range of proven awareness and concentration practices including sitting and walking meditation.
+Our programs see participants engage in a range of proven awareness and concentration practices including sitting and walking meditation.
 As well as this, teens are involved in small group discussions, have the opportunity to partake in a range of creative workshops, connect with peers and participate in daily yoga classes.